PochoLabs/fonhare-wireframe/README.md

 1. Stop Harp server `Ctrl + C`
 2. Switch to gh-pages branch
+3. Update gh-pages branch from master branch
+4. Change referenced css from `_sass/_theme.scss` to `css/theme.css`.
-3. `harp compile ./ html/`
+4. `harp compile ./ html/`
-4. Move the html from 'html' to the root of the directory
+5. Move the html from 'html' to the root of the directory
-5. Change referenced css from `_sass/_theme.scss` to `css/theme.css`.